 In the second half of the 20th century syphilis and gonorrhoea were two of a number of sexually transmitted infections (STIs), also termed sexually transmitted diseases (STDs).

-In the post-Second World War period antibiotic-resistant strains of gonorrhoea developed.
-Rates of other sexually transmitted infections rose in the following decades, including syphilis, Hepatitis B and C, chlamydia and genital herpes.
+In the post-Second World War period, antibiotic-resistant strains of gonorrhoea developed.
+Rates of other sexually transmitted infections, including syphilis, Hepatitis B and C, chlamydia and genital herpes, rose in the following decades.
 From the early 1980s the advent of HIV/AIDS made sexually transmitted disease a life and death matter, like syphilis before the advent of penicillin.

 Chlamydia was New Zealand’s most common sexually transmitted infection in the late 20th and early 21st centuries.
 Tests for chlamydia were not routinely available until 1984.
 Over half of infected people have no symptoms, and symptoms that do appear – discharges, burning sensations when urinating, and abdominal or back pain in women – could be due to other common problems.
 In women chlamydia can cause pelvic inflammatory disease, resulting in infertility.